GamrayW/7sleeping/README.md

 As we can see, using `return`, we are able to go up the tree and retrieve the initial object SecretClass from the HTML h2 tag.

-7sleeping uses a similar approach, retrieving  ̀quizz_div.memoizedProps.return.[...].memoizedProps.answerOptions`, return is used to go up the object tree until finding the key 'answerOptions', which contain the correct answer.
+7sleeping uses a similar approach, retrieving `quizz_div.memoizedProps.return.[...].memoizedProps.answerOptions`, return is used to go up the object tree until finding the key 'answerOptions', which contain the correct answer.